ngauthier/ngauthier.github.com/_posts/2012-01-30-simple-ruby-on-ubuntu.md

 xoxo [@ngauthier](http://twitter.com/ngauthier)

-P.S.: if you need ruby 1.8.7, check out rbenv, which will be in APT starting in 12.04.
+P.S.: if you need ruby 1.8.7, check out rbenv, which is now in APT as of 12.04.
 You can install ruby 1.8 from APT then use rbenv to switch rubies.
 I haven't used it myself but it seems to be what people prefer.